chrishoward-au/Architect/architect-changelog.md

 # Architect change history

+## Notes:
+* If you have trouble upgrading, try deactivating and reactivating your licence

+## 1.9.9 : 4 Apr 2017
+* FIXED: Redux 3.6.4 broke parts of the Blueprint designer

+## 1.9.8 : 26 Mar 2017
+* ADDED: Shortcode processing option to custom fields
+* FIXED: Notices warning on custom field setting Field Type in admin
+* FIXED: Set defaults for responsive Title and Content fonts

+## 1.9.7
+* FIXED: Missing options when Blox is the active theme
+* FIXED: Architect menu was only meant to be available to Admins

+## 1.9.6 : 7 Dec 2016
+* FIXED: Incorrect version number causing upgrade info to not go away

+## 1.9.5 : 30 Nov 2016
+* ADDED: Option for custom fields that are saved as an array to be displayed in a table by selecting Group.
+This does not work for ACF repeater fields, as they are stored differently.

+## 1.9.4 : 15 Nov 2016
+* CHANGED: Added Blox compatibility

+## 1.9.3 : 30 Sep 2016

+* ADDED: Option to set default terms selection in Masonry filtering.
+* ADDED: Option in Sources for multiple content types.
+Using this has limitations, as any filtering or other criteria will apply to all content.
+For example, if you mix pages and posts, don't filter on categories since no pages will be found.
+* ADDED: Options to change the slug name that appears in the URL of Architect's custom post types - Snippets, Testimonials and Showcases.
+* ADDED: Text field for filter labels
+* ADDED: Option to display of archive descriptions.
+* CHANGED: Blueprint dropdown lists to default to showing content type too.
+* CHANGED: Extended Architect name to Architect DIY Kit
+* FIXED: Accordions closed styling overridden by Bootstrap styling
+* FIXED: Blueprints not showing in dropdown in Architect Beaver module
+* FIXED: Filtering and sorting not working when multiple masonry Blueprints on a page.
+* FIXED: Masonry losing gutter when filtering
+* FIXED: Actions Editor not displaying Blueprints on tablets
+* FIXED: Shortcode showing wrong content
+* FIXED: Blueprint editor tabs disappeared if /wp-content was moved
+* REMOVED: Retina images option as it wasn't working properly anymore.
+Will rebuild it.
+* UPDATED: Masonry library, Isotope, to v3.
+* UPDATED: Masonry library, Packery, to v2.
+* UPDATED: TGM to 2.6.1

 ## 1.9.2 : 15 May 2016
 * ADDED: Column in Blueprint list showing the pages Blueprints are used on.
 Requires pages to have been viewed since 1.9.2 update.
 * CHANGED: Blueprint list now indicates layout type with an icon